scalar-dev/trawler/README.md

 and data-intensive systems.
 It uses standard semantic web formats (such as JSON-LD) to build a live knowledge graph all the way down to individual fields or columns.
-It comes with a lightweight agent to collect metadata as well as a UI to search through data assets and easily visualise how they connect together.
+It comes with a lightweight agent to collect metadata as well as a web-based UI to browse available data and visualise relationships and metrics.

 ## Getting started
 The platform itself comes in a single easy-to-deploy docker image that you can